-(e) The director nominees and executive officers have sole voting and investment power over their shares, except for those listed under the heading "Number of Shares with Shared Voting and Investment Power," which are held by or jointly with spouses, by children living in the household or in partnerships or trusts.
-Any shares of Tredegar common stock held under our benefit plans for any director nominee or executive officer are included in the

-- number of shares over which that person has sole voting or investment power.
-Shares held by the trustees of those plans for other employees are not included. - (f) Messrs.
-John D. Gottwald and William M. Gottwald share voting and investment power for 4,935 shares of Tredegar common stock.
-This overlap in beneficial ownership has been eliminated in calculating the total number of shares and the percentage of class owned by director nominees and executive officers as a group.

-The table below lists any person (including any "group" as defined in Section 13(d)(3) of the Exchange Act) known to us who beneficially owned more than 5% of the shares of Tredegar common stock as of March 1, 2022.
+(b) The directors and executive officers have sole voting and investment power over their shares.
+Any shares of Tredegar common stock held under our benefit plans for any executive officer are included in the number of shares over which that person has sole voting or investment power.
+Shares held by the trustees of those plans for other employees are not included.
+The table below lists any person (including any "group" as defined in Section 13(d)(3) of the Exchange Act) known to us who beneficially owned more than 5% of the shares of Tredegar common stock as of March 1, 2023.